Monday, June 15, 2026

 Disclosure: ChessAtlas is our product.
 This guide is a balanced Black-perspective overview of the Nimzo-Indian Defense.
 Readers should weigh the perspective accordingly.

-The Nimzo-Indian Defense (1.d4 Nf6 2.c4 e6 3.Nc3 Bb4) pins the c3 knight, denies White an easy e4 push, and creates long-term structural imbalances that Black can exploit.
+The Nimzo-Indian Defence (1.d4 Nf6 2.c4 e6 3.Nc3 Bb4) is one of the most theoretically respected weapons for Black against 1.d4.
+It pins the c3 knight, denies White an easy e4 push, and creates long-term structural imbalances that Black can exploit.
 Named after Aron Nimzowitsch, who popularized it in the 1920s, the opening has been a World Championship staple from Botvinnik and Capablanca through Karpov, Kasparov, Anand, and Carlsen.
-It is widely considered Black's most theoretically respected reply to 1.d4.
+It is widely regarded as one of Black's most reliable replies to 1.d4 - see our broader best response to 1.d4 by rating level for the full Black-side decision tree.

 The Core Strategic Idea